osohq/oso/docs/understand/policies/auth-models/user_types.rst

 In this guide, we'll walk through a policy for an application with two Actor types: **Customers** and **Internal Users**.

-.. note:: This guide is written using the :doc:`/application-library/python`
+.. note:: This guide is written using the :doc:`Python library </reference/libraries/python/index>`
-    and assumes you are familiar with oso's :doc:`/auth-fundamentals`.
+    and assumes you are familiar with oso's :doc:`/understand/auth-fundamentals`.

 A Tale of Two Actors